 Another solution could be to use an empty closet for drying your clothes.

-If you place the laundry inside the wardrobe and close the doors, the damp air will have limited opportunity to circulate around the bedroom.
+If you place the laundry inside the wardrobe and close the doors, the damp air will have limited opportunity to circulate in the bedroom.

 Include a small fan in the closet and drill ventilation holes for the best results.
 If you hang clothing without taking these steps, moisture will become trapped in the closet itself, resulting in smelly clothing, dampness, and rot within the furniture.